 A 4-way stretch fabric will stretch both horizontally and vertically.

 While most garment fabrics made to stretch are knit, you’ll find some wovens that will deliver the stretch you need.
 For example, our 5 oz.
-96/4 Polyester Microfiber Spandex – also referred to as Stretch Microfiber – is four-way stretch woven that has excellent recovery.
-It leads our Home Décor and Apparel Sales Director Sam Marion to say the material “combats a saggy booty” with its composition and construction.
+96/4 Polyester Microfiber Spandex – also referred to as Stretch Microfiber – is a four-way stretch woven that has excellent recovery.
+It features a soft hand and superb durability for board shorts, light jackets, and outdoor apparel while maintaining great resistance to pilling and snagging.

 Though we’ve only highlighted a few stretch factors, the bottom line is the fabric you select for your end use may require a closer examination than what a handful of numbers will tell you.
 Connect with the TVF Sales Team to learn more.